 As the prominence and reputation of Chartered Environmentalists continues to grow in the profession, chartered status is increasingly seen internationally as a highly desirable demonstration of an individual’s competence.
 Registration as a Chartered Environmentalist demonstrates that an individual has been judged by their peers to be working at the highest possible standards in the environmental profession.Chartered Environmentalists must be able to demonstrate:

 High level of theoretical knowledge of sustainability and environmental issues

-•Successful application of the knowledge to lead sustainable management of the environment
+Successful application of this knowledge to lead sustainable management of the environment

-•A personal commitment to professional standards, recognising obligations to society, the profession and the environment
+A personal commitment to maintain professional standards, and to recognise obligations to society, the profession and the environment